Continual Learning with Distributed Optimization: Does CoCoA Forget?: Problem Statement

 At a given time instant $t$, we have access to $\tasktau{t}$ but not to the other tasks.
 Hence, we would like to solve all tasks in $\Sc$ when we have access to only one of them at a given time.
 Throughout the paper, we apply the following assumption on the tasks $\tasktau{t}$,

 \begin{assumption} There exists a solution $\wstar\inrbb{p\times 1}$ that solves all the tasks in $\Sc$, i.e.,

 \end{assumption}

-Assumption~\ref{asmp:exists_soln} constitutes a reasonable scenario in the case of highly overparameterized models and has been used in the centralized continual learning setting of \cite{Evron_catastrophic_2022}.
+Note that Assumption~\ref{asmp:exists_soln} can be interpreted as a stationarity assumption.
+This constitutes a reasonable scenario in the case of highly overparameterized models, i.e., models that have more tuneable parameters than data samples, and has been used in the centralized continual learning setting of \cite{Evron_catastrophic_2022}.
 We consider the investigation of this setting as good starting point for the general case since it facilitates a tractable analysis.
 However, it is not always natural to make this assumption, hence we study a setting where Assumption~\ref{asmp:exists_soln} does not hold in Section~\ref{sec:family_of_tasks}.